comment Add Comment

 Challenges of Blockchain and IoT ecosystems

 The chaotic growth of IoT will introduce several challenges, including identifying, connecting, securing, and managing so many devices.
-It will be very challenging for the current and architecture underlying the Internet and online services to support huge IoT ecosystems of the future.
+It will be very challenging for the current infrastructure and architecture underlying the Internet and online services to support huge IoT ecosystems of the future.

 Forrester analyst Martha Bennett in the report “Disentangle Hype From Reality: Blockchain’s Potential For IoT Solutions“ defines three categories of challenges that Internet of Things and blockchain ecosystems participants must address: Technology, Operational challenges and Legal and compliance issues.